-4. Secondary contaminant Recommended Upper Limits (RULs) are established as guidelines to assist public water systems in managing their drinking water for aesthetic considerations, such as taste, color, and odor.
+^{4.} Secondary contaminant Recommended Upper Limits (RULs) are established as guidelines to assist public water systems in managing their drinking water for aesthetic considerations, such as taste, color, and odor.
 These contaminants are not considered to present a risk to human health and are not enforced by the NJDEP or the EPA.

-5. Unregulated contaminant monitoring (UCMR) helps EPA to determine where certain contaminants occur and whether the agency should consider regulating those contaminants in the future.
-No monitoring for UCMR was required for 2022.
-The EPA has proposed UCMR-5 for sample collection in 2023-2024.
+^{5.} Unregulated contaminant monitoring (UCMR) helps EPA to determine where certain contaminants occur and whether the agency should consider regulating those contaminants in the future.
+Monitoring for UCMR was required for 2023.
+The next round of UCMR-6 sample collection is in 2028.